The Stranger (British TV series): Production

 It was announced in January 2019 that Netflix had begun development of a miniseries based on the 2015 Harlan Coben novel, with the adaptation being written by Danny Brocklehurst and with Richard Armitage set to star.
 By March, the cast was rounded out, with the additions including Siobhan Finneran, Hannah John-Kamen, Jennifer Saunders, Anthony Head and Stephen Rea.

 Filming

 Filming began in March 2019, taking place in Manchester.
 Scenes were shot in Bury and Bolton in April, and in Stockport in June.

 Reception

-The review aggregator website Rotten Tomatoes reported an 83% approval rating for the miniseries with an average rating of 6.63/10, based on 24 reviews.
-The website's critical consensus states, "If not quite as addicting [addictive] as its source material, The Stranger has a strong cast and enough tension to keep viewers on the edge of their seats."
+The review aggregator website Rotten Tomatoes reported an 87% approval rating for the miniseries with an average rating of 6.6/10, based on 23 reviews.
+The website's critical consensus states, "If not quite as addicting [sic] as its source material, The Stranger has a strong cast and enough tension to keep viewers on the edge of their seats."
 On Metacritic, it has a weighted average score of 62 out of 100, based on 5 critics, indicating "generally favorable reviews".